cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     #### CodeReady Containers

     1. Navigate to the [Red Hat CodeReady Containers](https://developers.redhat.com/products/codeready-containers/overview){: target="_blank" .external } site.
-    2. Select **Install OpenShift on your laptop** button and follow the instructions to install CodeRead Containers to your laptop
+    2. Select **Install OpenShift on your laptop** button and follow the instructions to install CodeRead Containers to your laptop.
+Ideally you want to increase the resources available to CodeReady containers, so use the command line options to increase memory to as much as you can spare on your laptop or workstation and expand the disk size if possible.

         !!!Warning
             CodeReady Containers needs to adjust your laptop networking, so on some platforms it will not work alongside VPN clients needed to access corporate networks.
 If you need to run a VPN client, then you can install CodeReady Containers in a virtual machine on your laptop and work inside the virtual machine to access CodeReady Containers.